 Any student who has a disability-related need to tape record this class first must speak with Access Services and to me, the instructor.
 Class members need to be aware that this class may be recorded.

 The name of the individual having permission to record should not be revealed to the rest of the class.

 Provide and arrange for accommodations addressed in the Verification Form that students may give to you.
-Keep in mind that you are not obligated to implement any accommodation that a student may request if it is not accompanied by a current Verification Form from the Access Services Director.
+Keep in mind that you are not obligated to implement any accommodation that a student may request if it is not accompanied by a current Verification Form from Access Services.

-The Access Services Director will prepare a Verification Form.
+Access Services will prepare a Verification Form.
 It is the student’s responsibility to deliver this form to professors.
 You know students are eligible when they hand you the form.

 Students are encouraged to arrange a private meeting with their professor(s) to discuss the accommodations that are listed on the Verification Form.
 During this meeting, professors should NOT inquire as to why a student has accommodations.
 Instead, use this time to ask what can be done to facilitate learning and access to the class.
 Discuss any implementation procedures related to the listed accommodations.